CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

 * CDNSKEY and CDS records are generated as usual to publish valid Secure Entry Point.

-.. rubric:: Known issues:

-* The `knotc zone-ksk-submitted` command does not work well and is discouraged.
-  The module must be reloaded afterwards.

 .. rubric:: Limitations:

 * Online-sign module always enforces Single-Type Signing scheme.

-* After any change to KASP DB, the module must be reloaded to apply the changed keys.
+* After any change to KASP DB (including `knotc zone-ksk-submitted` command), the server must be reloaded to apply the change.

 * The NSEC records may differ for one domain name if queried for different types.
 This is an implementation shortcoming as the dynamic modules